This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch carrot cake cupcakes recipe, check out our Leftover Ingredients Recipe Finder.

-• Baking powder: This ingredient helps the cupcakes rise.
+• Baking Powder: Helps the cupcakes rise.

 • Vanilla extract: For flavor